rust-lang/book/src/ch12-00-an-io-project.md

 To an admiring bog!
 ```

 Excellent!
-We've built our own version of a classic tool, and learned a lot about
+We've built our own version of a classic tool, and learned a lot
-how to structure applications.
-We've also learned a bit about file input and output,
+about how to structure applications.
+We've also learned a bit about file input
-and command line parsing.
+and output, lifetimes, testing, and command line parsing.

 ## Working with Environment Variables

 Let's add one more feature: case insensitive searching.
-In addtion, this setting won't
+In addtion, this
-be a command line option: it'll be an environment variable instead.
-But first, let's
+setting won't be a command line option: it'll be an environment variable
+instead.
+We could choose to make case insensitivity a command line option, but
+our users have requested an environment variable that they could set once and
+make all their searches case insensitive in that terminal session.

+### Implement and Test a Case-Insensitive `grep` Function

+First, let's add a new function that we will call when the environment variable
-build out the functionality.
-Let's add a new test, and re-name our existing one:
+is on.
+Let's start by adding a new test and re-naming our existing one:

 ```rust,ignore
 #[cfg(test)]